-Did you know that cleaning and organizing our homes can make us feel better, both during the process and later when we are enjoying the more organized space?
+Did you know that cleaning and organizing our homes can make us feel better, both during the process and later when we are enjoying a more organized space?

 These areas of focus as suggested by the folks at houzz.com can easily be accomplished in a weekend.
 So, if you still have grandiose plans of doing it all, you can tackle these one weekend at a time and still manage to enjoy yourself and this lovely weather.

 Decluttering Deep Dive: Remove everything from your shelves or your nooks!
 Dust, clean, and sort and then remove any unwanted items from your home immediately!
 If you wait to donate those items until later, you risk letting those unwanted items slowly creep back into your closets and life.
-One idea is to find a charitable organization that will pick-up – and schedule them ahead of time to help keep you motivated!
+One idea is to find a charitable organization that will pick up – and schedules them ahead of time to help keep you motivated!

-Deep Clean: Now is a perfect time to focus on marking things off your to-do list that you’ve been avoiding, such as moving furniture or the fridge to clean those hard to reach places or dusting the light fixtures and blinds.
+Deep Clean: Now is a perfect time to focus on marking things off the to-do list that you’ve been avoiding, such as moving furniture or the fridge to clean those hard-to-reach places or dusting the light fixtures and blinds.
 It’s a great time to clean out the garbage can and recycling bins and the grout in the kitchen and bath, too.

 The Great Outdoors: Need some fresh air?
 There’s plenty to do outside the house.
 Hose down the siding, clean out the gutters, wash the windows and stain the deck.
 Want to really get ready for spring?
 Prepare for your garden by cleaning your tools and mulching the flowerbeds!

 And with Earth Day quickly approaching on April 22, this is a great time to consider going green with your cleaning supplies.
 Some options include using natural cleansers like baking soda and white vinegar for cleaning your windows, counters, and floors.
 Use reusable bottles instead of disposable ones for your supplies and cut up old t-shirts and towels to use as cleaning rags.